PolinaBevad/bio_relatives/README.md

 1. Select fom the menu: `File -> New -> Project from Existing Sources`
 2. In the resulting dialog, chose `Import from existing model`, select `Gradle` and `Next`
 3. Choose the `default gradle wrapper` and `Finish`.

+## Running integration tests
+To run the integration tests, go to the `src/test/bash/`.
+Then, run the script `integration_test.sh` the usual way(the script does not require any arguments): `./integration_test.sh`.
+The output of each test can be found in the `src/test/bash/output/` folder.
+You can see the expected test results in the `src/test/bash/expected/` folder.
+You can see the difference between the test and expected data in the `src/test/bash/output`

 ## Usage
     java -jar bio_relatives.jar [-h | --help] [-io | --intermediateOutput][-c2 | --compare2 <first> <second> <bed>] [-c3 | --compare3 <father> <mother> <son> <bed>]